Wajdy-E/Cogimat/README.md

 # Cognitive Training Mat App (CTM App)

-A mobile application designed to enhance cognitive and physical engagement through interactive exercises using the Cognitive Training Mat.
+A soon to be launched mobile application designed to enhance cognitive and physical engagement through interactive exercises using the Cognitive Training Mat.
 The app combines mental challenges with physical activity, creating a fun and rewarding experience for all users.

 ## 🚀 Features